This Italian tiramisu recipe is made in the authentic Italian way, and might have a few tips that you’ve never seen before in a tiramisu!

 To the coffee, add the sugar and the liqueur of your choice.

-Prepare the cream, start by separating the egg yolk from the egg white.
+Prepare the cream, start by separating the raw egg yolks from the egg white.

-Add half the sugar to the egg yolk and start to whisk it until you get a light and fluffy cream then, slowly add the mascarpone. ( lower the speed of the beater).
+Combine egg yolks with sugar in a large bowl and start to whisk with an electric mixer until you get a light and fluffy cream, then slowly add the mascarpone. (low speed of the beater).

 Using a spatula, add the beaten egg white to the cream with the mascarpone.